apaszke/interactive/README.md

 debug-console
 =============

-A simple togglable interactive mode for node.js
+A simple togglable interactive mode for node.js.

-You can start it and stop from any place in your code.
+You can start and stop it from any place in your code.
+It allows you to interact with your global objects and evaluate new code.

 There are two functions available: